-Gentlemen: necktie, dress shirt (may or may not have a button-down collar) or mandarin collar shirt, dress slacks, dress shoes and socks.
+Gentlemen: necktie, dress shirt, dress slacks, dress shoes and socks.
 Dress/sports coats are acceptable.
 No earrings are permitted at any time.
 Gentlemen must be clean-shaven.
 If a student has a mustache it must be well groomed and may not extend past the upper lip.

 Ladies: Dresses should have sleeves, which cover the shoulder (strapless or sleeveless dresses are not acceptable), have a solid back, and be business length.
 Dressy pant outfits are acceptable.
 Dress shoes (closed heel or with back strap).
 High heels are acceptable, but are not recommended for school days.
 Doc Marten or combat-type boots are unacceptable.
 Business suits/jackets are acceptable.
-One pair of earrings may be worn.
+Two pair of earrings may be worn.